 The rising importance of healthcare managers

-Understandably, the corona virus pandemic has highlighted the significance of the healthcare sector at the national and international level.
-As a result, governments and private healthcare organisations seek to employ capable, well trained healthcare managers and leaders.
+Understandably, the coronavirus pandemic has highlighted the significance of the healthcare sector at the national and international levels.
+As a result, governments and private healthcare organisations seek to employ capable, well-trained healthcare managers and leaders.
 Not just to handle disease outbreaks, but also to help maintain the physical and mental health of the population.
 At the same time, unemployment rates are rising dramatically, and people are searching for new job opportunities.
-Thus, many professionals looking for a new position, view the pandemic as an inspiration for a new career in health management.
+Thus, many professionals looking for a new position view the pandemic as an inspiration for a new career in health management.

-Indisputably, the public and private health management sectors are essential in developed as well as in developing countries.
-Obviously, in the developing world public health lacks the necessary infrastructure and facilities.
-However, even countries with sophisticated public health systems and a long tradition in training medical staff seem incapable of containing the spread of the corona virus.
+Indisputably, the public and private health management sectors are just as essential in both developing and already developed countries.
+Obviously, in the developing world, public health lacks the necessary infrastructure and facilities.
+However, even countries with sophisticated public health systems and a long tradition in training medical staff seem incapable of containing the spread of the coronavirus.
 This may be due to a number of reasons, from budget cuts in national health systems, homelessness and addictions to inefficient management.

 On the other hand, gigantic private hospitals in large cities like New York, Beijing, London or Tokyo, are trying to attract good managers to lead them.
 In other words, both private and public healthcare providers across the globe are searching for well-trained managers.

 Qualify in health management with a UK university